 The Chaco is marked by an astonishing biodiversity of flora and fauna including over 500 species of birds and 150 species of mammals.
 The Chaco is home to several of Paraguay's most endangered species including large mammals such as jaguars, pumas, and tapirs.

-The Chaco is home to many indigenous commuities.
+The Chaco is home to many indigenous communities.
 Indigenous men flock to the Mennonite colonies and area cattle ranches in search of low wage jobs.
 Several indigenous communities have been relocated from other areas of Paraguay to the Chaco by the government, often in order to make way for agricultural ventures.
-During the clinic trip we will be working with Mennonites to serve populations who lack care in the region.
-We will most likely be serving many indegenous people during this trip.
+During the clinic trip, we will be working with Mennonites to serve populations who lack care in the region.
+We will most likely be serving many indigenous people during this trip.